JHalvor/csharp-tdd-oop-inheritance-workshop/README.md

 - Explain how superclass methods can be overridden (virtual) in a subclass and
 - Use composition as an alternative to inheritance

-## Zoo Example
+## Consider Inheritance vs Composition

-Examine the following workshop for a Zoo.
+Examine the CalculatorComposition and the CalculatorInheritance examples..
+Which one is easier to modify / improve?